Premises Liability Attorneys in St Louis

 Missouri premises liability claims may arise from a number of types of accidents.
 A few common examples of premises liability accidents include:

-- Slip-and-Fall Accidents: All floors and walkways should be properly maintained.
+- Slip, Trip and Fall Accidents: All floors and walkways should be properly maintained.
 When there is a dangerous crack or hole it is the responsibility of the property owner to clearly mark the dangerous area and to fix the problem in a reasonable amount of time.

 - Falls: Steps should have railings, should be well lit and should be clearly marked when damaged.